Kai-Deux/alx-low_level_programming/0x01-variables_if_else_while/README.md

 - Write a program that prints all possible combinations of single-digit numbers.
 - Write a program that prints all possible different combinations of two digits.
 - The success combination in business is: Do what you do better... and: do more of what you do...
+ - Write a program that prints all possible combinations of two two-digit numbers.